KalpaniAnuradha/lipid-coated-gold-nanoparticle-md-analysis/README.md

 - The structure and trajectory contain matching atoms
 - The required residue and atom names are correct

-In the associated simulations, atomic coordinates were saved every 10 ps.
-Scripts containing a `ps_per_frame` value should be updated when a trajectory uses a different frame interval.

 ---

 ## Software requirements